 A directed work experience that provides substance and meaning to the classroom experience of the business student.
-The internship will occur after the completion of the Junior year and must be approved by the Chair of the Business Division and the Academic Dean.
+The internship will occur after the completion of the Junior year and must be approved by the Chair of the Spangenberg School of Business and the Executive Vice-President of Academic Affairs.
 Three semester hours credit.